howardroark/TemplateView/README.md

 must have a data attriube which describes where it should be attached to the DOM as rendering occurs.
 The data attributes are mapped to jquery's `appendTo`, `prependTo`, `insertAfter`, and `insertBefore` in the format of `data-append-to`, `data-prepend-to`, `data-insert-after`, and `data-insert-before`.
+Much like React each Template must contain a single enclosed DOM element.
 All templates are parsed with the help of [Nunjucks][8].
 Nunjucks is a nicely sandboxed template engine that is also known as Jinja and Twig in the Python and PHP communities respectively.

 ### Install